 Editing Audience

-- The new audience rules apply only to new entrants.
+- New audience rules apply only to new entrants.

 - Existing customers are re-evaluated before the next step.

-- If they no longer match the updated audience, they’ll be automatically exited from their current cycle.
+- If they no longer match the updated audience, they are automatically exited from their current cycle.

 Editing Frequency